tomy0000000/images/README.md

 | Runtime      | ❌*         | ✅              |
 | Host Machine | ❌          | ❌              |

-\**Runtime settings is not handed in Dockerfile, but can be handle using command given in README*
+\**Runtime settings is not handled in Dockerfile, but can be handle using command given in README*

 If not specified, settings is required by default.
 Therefore, if your installation method doesn't handle correctly, unexpected results might happened.